 - Relevant qualifications or experience

-- If you want to specialise in an area of journalist, ie economics, then a degree in that subject is as relevant as a Jouralism degree
+- If you want to specialise in a specific area, for instance, economics or politics, then a degree in that subject may be essential.

 What personal qualities do I need?

-- energy, enthusiasm, flair, imagination, passion, analytical skills, intellectual curiosity and a reluctance to accept things at face value.
+- Likewise, analytical skills, intellectual curiosity and a reluctance to accept things at face value are essential.

-- You certainly need to be literate and numerate, to be able to swiftly read into and absorb issues and arguments.
+- Moreover, you need to be literate and numerate, to be able to swiftly read into and absorb issues and arguments.

 Becoming a broadcast journalist

 - Broadcast journalists research and report the news across broadcast channels, such as TV, radio and online.
-You may be working behind the scenes as a researcher or producer – finding out background details about a story or interviewing people – or you may be in front of the camera or on the radio as a reporter or presenter.
+You may be working behind the scenes as a researcher or producer – finding out background details about a story or interviewing people.
+On the other hand, you may be in front of the camera or on radio as a reporter or presenter.

 - Impartiality – get all sides and let reader decide